xianghui/javascript101/content/lessons/1-4-scoping.md

 **_3. It is like the `final` keyword in Java_**

 It seems like `const` acts like the `final` keyword in Java.
-We are not allow to reassign another value to it.
+We are not allowed to reassign another value to it.

 ```java
 final int a = 10;